droserasprout/pmos-ports/README.md

-# PostmarketOS on Xiaomi Note 10 Pro (WIP)
+# PostmarketOS ports (WIP)

-This repo is an attempt to port pmOS to Xiaomi Note 10 Pro, codename `tucana`.
+This repo is an attempt to port pmOS to multiple Xiaomi smartphones I have.

+First, Xiaomi Note 10 Pro, codename `tucana`.
 Not to be confused with Redmi Note 10 Pro, `sweet`.
 Almost identical names, and similar looks, but different guts.
+Curently doesn't boot.
+I'm also trying to port pmOS to `raphael` with more success - kernel loads, but screen is black.
+Finally, I have a `gemini`, and community port works AWESOME on it.
+Maybe one day I'll manage to fix missing features.

+See the Makefile to learn how to build and debug that stuff.

 ## Status